SamuelDevdas/Study-GPT/README.md

 The app is ready to use and will be available at http://localhost:8502

+**You can use the provided "lecture.mdx" as a sample markdown file to test the app.**

 7. For BEST RESULTS: Set the model parameters at this location in the code: (venv\Lib\site-packages\embedchain\config\llm\base.py)

 ```python